Shortest Paths in Graphs of Convex Sets: Control applications

-\subsection{Control of Hybrid Systems}
+\subsection{Control of hybrid systems}

-We now consider Piece-Wise-Affine (PWA) systems, a popular modeling framework for hybrid dynamics.
+PieceWise-Affine (PWA) systems are a popular framework for modeling hybrid dynamics.
 Loosely speaking, almost any dynamical system whose nonlinearity is exclusively due to discrete logics can be written in PWA form~\cite{heemels2001equivalence}.
 Among the many applications of PWA systems, we have automotive~\cite{borrelli2006mpc}, power electronics~\cite{geyer2008hybrid}, and robotics~\cite{marcucci2017approximate}.
+Given a finite collection $\{\cD_\nu\}_{\nu \in \cN}$ of compact convex subsets of the state and control space, a PWA system has dynamics $\bs_{\tau+1} = \bA_{\nu_\tau} \bs_\tau + \bB_{\nu_\tau} \ba_\tau + \bc_{\nu_\tau}$ if $(\bs_\tau, \ba_\tau) \in \cD_{\nu_\tau}$.
+The index $\nu_\tau \in \cN$ represents the system discrete \emph{mode} at time $\tau$, which is itself a decision variable.
+We consider the problem of driving a PWA system from a given initial state $\bs_0$ to the origin, in a fixed number $T$ of time steps.
+The objective is to minimize the sum of the stage costs $\gamma(\bs_\tau, \ba_\tau)$ for $\tau=0, \ldots, T-1$.
+The function $\gamma$ is convex and finite.